 TIAFI offers a Play a Day service to children aged 4 to 6 years old.
 Here they play, draw, sing, learn how to be with other children in a group and enjoy warm healthy lunches.
 Meanwhile, their mothers can go to work.
 Many refugee and Turkish women need to work to support themselves and their families, but a shortage of affordable daycare facilities restricts their chances of finding employment.
 The Play a Day service, which is free and includes transport if needed, offers a solution.
 One that fills the community center with laughter!

-Turkish Speaking Club for youth and women
+Turkish Speaking Club

 Through our Turkish speaking club we aim to improve the Turkish of Syrian women and children.